 48. Invest Your Money.

-I would be better off taking my money out from the bank and hiding it under my bed.
+I would be better off taking my money out of the bank and hiding it under my bed.

 But if stocks aren’t your thing though, then try taking courses on cryptocurrency or blockchain as alternatives.